Get

 Suitable For

 The Great Pyrenees is suitable for patient owners looking for a large dog with minimal exercise needs.
-Their low energy levels and gentle nature make them great companions for just about any family, and they can easily adapt to urban areas.
+Their low energy levels and gentle nature make them great companions for any family, and they can easily adapt to urban areas.
 They will also thrive on a farm with livestock to protect and space to roam.

 They are great companions for children, given that they know how to handle a large dog, and because of their low maintenance needs, they may be suitable for older couples or first-time owners.
 However, they require patience and consistency in training, so puppy classes will be incredibly beneficial if you are not an experienced owner.